nusco/sssmoke/README.md

 ## Usage

-Put your erb templates in a directory, then run them in a web server by typing:
+Go to a directory that contains your _erb_ templates, and run them in a web server by typing:

     sssmoke